Jonis49/IMC-Prosperity3/README.md

 - Adam Leddy
 - Conor Duddy

-This repository documents our approach to the 2025 IMC Prosperity 3 algorithmic trading competition — a multi-round challenge involving over 12,000 global teams.
-The task: design profit-maximizing strategies across a growing set of synthetic assets, each emulating real-world market opportunities such as market making, ETF arbitrage, options pricing, and cross-exchange inefficiencies.
-Our final submission placed **6th globally**, driven by a systematic approach to extracting statistical edge and managing execution risk.
+This repository outlines our submission to the 2025 IMC Prosperity 3 algorithmic trading competition — a global event that attracted over 12,000 teams.
+The challenge unfolded over five rounds, with new products and complexities introduced every three days.
+In each round, teams submitted autonomous trading scripts designed to maximize PnL in a variety of synthetic markets that mirrored real-world dynamics such as market making, ETF arbitrage, options trading, and cross-exchange inefficiencies.

-In each round, teams deployed autonomous trading scripts to interact with live order books in real time — quoting, hedging, and managing inventory to extract PnL under tight latency constraints.
-Finding edge was fundamentally a quantitative challenge: it required modeling step distributions, identifying statistical asymmetries, and validating insights through rigorous data analysis and simulation.
+Our final submission placed **6th globally**.
+Across products, success required a mix of principled design, strategic inference, and empirical validation.
+While specific approaches varied by asset, our process consistently emphasized careful data analysis, statistical modeling, and simulation-backed decision-making.

 What follows is a breakdown of that process — asset by asset.